fligconboa91110/fligconboa/README.md

-The Backstreet Boys's self-titled debut album (1996) launched the boy band craze of the late 1990s, featuring hits like "Quit Playing Games (with My Heart)" and "Everybody (Backstreet's Back)."
+The popularity of MTV's "Unplugged" series in the 1990s led to iconic acoustic performances by artists like Nirvana, Eric Clapton, and Alice in Chains.